Eppo-exp/eppo-docs/docs/sdks/client-sdks/android.md

 This SDK also leverages cached configurations from previous fetches.
 During initialization, if a previously-cached configuration is successfully loaded, it will complete initialization with that configuration.
 Updates will take effect once the fetch from CDN completes.
-When initialization completes, it will call the optionally-provided `InitializationCallback`.
+When initialization completes from either source, it will call the optionally-provided `InitializationCallback`.

 If you are using the SDK for experiment assignments, make sure to pass in an assignment logging callback (see [section](#define-an-assignment-logger-experiment-assignment-only) below).